 - If you have accessed the voluntary contributions under the First Home Super Saver (FHSS) Scheme

-The full of exemptions and conditions is available at the Australian Taxation Office (ATO) website.
+The full list of exemptions and conditions is available at the Australian Taxation Office (ATO) website.

 You should also be aware that if you claim a tax deduction for a post-tax contribution it will not longer be eligible for a government co-contribution.